bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Intelligence (Arcana) Advanced Skill Trick*

-You learn one cantrip of your choice from the Arcanist list, as well as one spell costing no more than 3 AET from the same list.
+You learn one cantrip of your choice from the Wizard list, as well as one spell of 1st or 2nd level from the same list.
 Intelligence is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

 #### Athlete

 *Strength (Athletics) Advanced Skill Trick*

 You can climb at full speed without making checks even on surfaces with few handholds or slick surfaces.
-You can expend 1 STA to climb even magically slick surfaces without needing hands or a check; if you are still on this surface at the start of your next turn, you must expend additional STA or use your hands.
+You can use your bonus action to climb even magically slick surfaces without needing hands or a check; if you are still on this surface at the start of your next turn, you must expend an additional bonus action or use your hands.

 Additionally, you gain a swimming speed equal to your normal speed and no longer need to make checks to swim even in very rough or fast waters.